jakejimenez/inventfest2024/README.md

 ## Contributing

-**All contributions are welcomed** to improve the Blockchain Notary Service POC.
+**All contributions are welcomed** to improve this POC.
 The following instructions cover how to set up your dev environment for iterating on the service itself.

 (If you're looking forward to use the service as a user, please refer to the Usage section above.)